 Scars are quite noticeable and red to start with, but they get paler and less noticeable over time.
 Some scars can be quite thick and raised (keloid).
 Talk to your doctor about any worries you might have about your scar.

 You see your doctor about 4 to 6 weeks after surgery.
 Your doctor:

 - gives you the results of the surgery

 - asks how you are and if you've had any problems

 This is also your opportunity to ask any questions.
 Write down any questions you have before your appointment to help you remember what to ask.
-Taking someone with you can also help you to remember what the doctor says.
+Taking someone with you can also help you to remember what the doctor says and provide support.

 How often you have follow up appointments depends on the results of your surgery.
 Ask your doctor how often you need to have check ups and what they will involve.

 You might have surgery to remove melanoma that has spread to other areas of the skin or body, such as the lungs, skin and bowel.
 Cancer that has spread to another area of the body is called secondaries or metastases.
 The operation you have depends on which part of the body the melanoma has spread to.

 For example, you might have surgery to remove a secondary melanoma in the skin.
 Or it might be possible for some people to have an operation to remove a secondary melanoma in their lung.
 This operation is more likely if there are no other signs of melanoma elsewhere in the body.
 And you need to be reasonably fit and well to have this operation.